sergey-rubtsov/diff/README.md

 To compile it in your IDE you need to install Lombok plugin and enable annotation processing.

 Clone this project and import it as gradle project.
-After all dependencies are downloaded tests could be run.
+After all dependencies are downloaded, tests could be run.
-Test coverage is about 96%
+Test coverage is about 96%.

 ## Run